Author: Dr. Jean-Paul Rodrigue

 Transportation is of relevance to geography for two main reasons.
 First, transport infrastructures, terminals, modes, and networks occupy an important place in space and constitute the basis of a complex spatial system.
 Second, since geography seeks to explain spatial relationships, transport networks are of specific interest because they are the main physical support of these interactions.

 In the 1960s, transport costs were formalized as key factors in location theories, and transport geography began to rely increasingly on quantitative methods, particularly over a network and spatial interaction analysis.
+This was accompanied by a growing use of visual tools, beginning with conventional maps but also with graphs and figures.
+Abstract concepts, such as distance-decay, could be visualized.
 However, from the 1970s, technical, political, and economic changes challenged the centrality of transportation in many geographical and regional development investigations.
-The spatial anchoring effect of high transportation costs receded, and decentralization became a dominant paradigm observed within cities (suburbanization), but also within regions.
-The spatial theory foundations of transport geography, particularly the friction of distance, became less relevant, or less evident, in explaining socioeconomic processes.
-As a result, transportation became underrepresented in economic geography in the 1970s and 1980s, even if the mobility of people and freight and low transport costs were considered as important factors behind the globalization of trade and production.
-Further, the lack of computational power and the limited availability of data undermined the applicability of transportation models that were so far being developed.
+The spatial anchoring effect of high transportation costs receded, and decentralization became a dominant paradigm observed within cities (suburbanization) and regions.
+The spatial theory foundations of transport geography, particularly the friction of distance, became less relevant or evident in explaining socioeconomic processes.
+As a result, transportation became underrepresented in economic geography in the 1970s and 1980s, even if the mobility of people and freight and low transport costs were considered important factors behind the globalization of trade and production.
+Further, the lack of computational power and the limited data availability undermined the applicability of transportation models developed so far.
+There was an abundance of models and concepts but limited empirical evidence and capabilities to support them.

 4. Transportation Systems